kailash-manasarovar/statement/docs/timeline/2024/october.md

 - The message says: "Enjoy my homemade poison.
 The poison made by my own family..".

+## Is there a bible in the house?

+- I start to see continued X posts that refer to whether there is a "bible in the house".
+- This is usually written as a question.
+- I bought a bible during this time.
+- I believe someone was trying to warn me that the poison dose was going up and murder was the intention.
+Hence, a bible in the house for the priest to perform the last rights.

 ## Activity in apartment number 18 next door

 - The next door apartment is barely used.
 I've heard people in there maybe twice for no more than a week in nearly three years.